-We’ll look at your situation before we decide whether to offer you a loan.
-If we do, we’ll also decide how much to lend you and the interest rate we can offer, based on that assessment.
+The lender will look at your situation before they decide whether to offer you a loan.
+If they do, the lender will also decide how much to lend you and the interest rate they can offer, based on that assessment.

-We want to help you make a decision that's right for you and your money.
+The lender will want to help you make a decision that is right for you and your money.
 Here are some things to think about when taking out a loan.

 What do I want from a loan?